2011 St. Louis tornado: Formation and peak intensity in Bridgeton

+Impact at St. Louis Lambert International Airport

+A security camera captured the moment the tornado struck the airport.

-The tornado weakened to a high-end EF1 as it crossed Highway 67 and Highway 70, damaging some houses in neighborhoods to the east.
-The tornado turned slightly north as it hit the eastern section of St. Louis Lambert International Airport at around 8:10 PM.
+The tornado weakened to a high-end EF1 as it crossed US 67 and Interstate 70, damaging some houses in neighborhoods to the east.
+The tornado then abruptly strengthened to EF2 intensity turned slightly north as it hit the eastern section of St. Louis Lambert International Airport at around 8:10 PM (01:10 UTC).

 Concourse C had a large section of its roof torn off when the tornado struck.
 Many windows at the airport were blown out, and signs were damaged as well.
 Vehicles outside were tossed by the tornado, including a van that was partially pushed over the edge of a parking garage.
-Lambert Airport released a surveillance video showing debris swirling inside the airport as people ran for cover.
+Lambert International Airport released a surveillance video showing debris swirling inside the airport as people ran for cover.
 It was reported that an aircraft was moved away from its jetway by the storm, with passengers still on board.
 One plane from Southwest Airlines was damaged when the wind pushed a conveyor belt used for loading baggage into it.
-American Airlines said that four of its planes were damaged, two of them significantly.
-One was buffeted by 80 mph crosswinds while taxiing in from a landing when the tornado hit and the other had possible damage to its landing gear.
-The tornado was at EF2 intensity when it hit the airport.
+American Airlines stated that four of its planes were damaged, two of them significantly.
+One was struck by 80 mph crosswinds while taxiing in from a landing when the tornado hit and the other had possible damage to its landing gear.